List of Ultraman Geed characters: Ultraman King

 Ultraman King (ウルトラマンキング, Urutoraman Kingu) is a legendary figure in the Land of Light who previously debuted in episode 26 of Ultraman Leo.

 King appears in the midst of Crisis Impact, restoring the universe after Belial destroyed it by merging his entire being into it.
 As a result, King's essence is too scattered for him to be reached by the others.
 Laiha was his Little Star host, who develop this symptom when he saved her during her birth and as a result developing Little Star symptoms earlier before Kei instigated the Childhood Radiation.
 Aside from guiding Laiha, King as well provide her his help to reach Riku and save him from Chimeraberus.
-His power becomes the King Capsule (キングカプセル, Kingu Kapuseru) and provide Geed the means to become Royal Mega-Master.
+His power becomes the King Capsule (キングカプセル, Kingu Kapuseru) and provide Geed the means to become Royal Megamaster.
 After claiming the Sturm Organ from Kei, Belial absorbed King's essence to further strengthen himself and simultaneously endangering both the universe and King's own life until Zero delivers a specialized enzyme to Belial's timer, therefore reversing the process.
 King aids Geed in the final battle by materializing his other forms.
 Using the King Capsule again, Riku restored King's original body as he thanked the boy and departed from Earth.

 Ultraman King is voiced by Nobuyuki Hiyama, who also voices the Risers.